 NAVIGATE also aims to increase the usability, transparency, legitimacy and hence uptake of IAM results.
-To this end, a stakeholder dialogue identifies user needs, methodologies are developed to better assess the robustness of IAM results, model documentation is expanded and new communication tools developed.
-Capacity building efforts aim to lower the entry barrier to IAM activities for other research around the world.
+To this end, a stakeholder dialogue identifying user needs is conducted, methodologies to better assess the robustness of IAM results are developed, model documentation is expanded and new communication tools are established.
+Capacity building efforts aim to lower the entry barrier to IAM activities for other researchers around the world.
 NAVIGATE partners actively promote the uptake of project results by policy makers and international assessments.